ali-vakili/ali-vakili/README.md

 ### Hi there 👋, I'm Ali Vakili

 #### **brief introduction**
-- 🌱 I’m currently learning 📗python and 📒javascript
+- 🌱 My current focus is on React and working with it.
-- 🤔 Interested in FrontEnd and Web design
+- 🤔 Interested in Django.
 - 📫 How to reach me: hi.alivakili@gmail.com